 OUTCOME

-The presentation delivered:
+The system delivered:

 A fully seated room of editors and industry insiders

-Seamless inclusive integration
+Seamless mobility integration

-A controlled, high-impact finale
+A controlled, high-impact climax

-No visible disruption.
+No visible disruption

-The audience experienced fashion as theatre.
+The audience experienced fashion as theatre — structured, intentional, and disciplined.

 STUDIO PERSPECTIVE